mpetrekanics/futball/readme.txt

 - when the ball is intercepted the opponent will go for the ball (his nearest player) The closest it's is coming to the player + the weaker the shot is -> the higher the chance of interception

-- in the ball moving game phase there should be a little time when no interception can happen, so in the first few moments the ball can go uninterruptedly

 - maybe slow down the player when he changes direction (90 degrees or more)